 You may have to wait a bit longer for a fitting room!
 Stores are being advised to limit the number of people into the area or close every other stall.
 Cleanings will take place in-between each customer so be patient!

 Overall, shopping out is still a very pleasant experience.
 Shoppers are following store and mall protocols and everyone is happily shopping while being physically distanced!

-During Phase 2 of BC's Restart Plan, restaurants, cafes, and pubs are now in full operations!
+We're now in phase 3 of BC's Restart Plan, restaurants, cafes, and pubs are now in full operations!
 Many locals have already enjoyed the delights of eating out safely during this season.
 Our public health officials ask restaurant patrons to follow all of the restaurant’s rules and guidelines during dine-in, with sufficient distancing measures and safety protocols.

-Restaurant rules include a maximum of six people per group from your household (or pandemic social bubble), requirements for staff to weak mask, no intermingling with other tables, and wearing masks indoors when you’re not eating, to name a few.
+Restaurant rules include requirements for staff to weak mask, no intermingling with other tables, and advising patrons to wear masks indoors when you’re not eating, to name a few.